NguyenTuan-UET/KTPM-architecture/README.md

 > If the server is running on **port 3001**, you're good to go! ✅

 ### Step 3: Start the Frontend
-Navigate to the `frontend` directory:
+Make sure you navigate to the `frontend` directory:
 ```bash
 cd frontend
 npm run dev